DoersGuild/Cordova-Android-Analytics/README.md

 # Analytics plugin for Phonegap #

-The analytics client allows you to send page views to Google Analytics server.
+The analytics client allows you to send page views, events, timings to Google Analytics.
+It also allows you to set custom dimensions that have been set up on this account (see below).

-A simple use case would be:

-- Initialize Analytics object with the appropriate Google Analytics account.
-- Send page views upon user navigation.
-- Send events upon user interaction.

 ## Adding the Plugin to your project ##